Round Island day gecko: Diet

-Round Island day geckos feed on various insects and other invertebrates.
-They also lick soft, sweet fruit, pollen, and nectar.
+The Round Island day gecko feeds on various insects and other invertebrates.
+It also licks soft, sweet fruit, pollen, and nectar.

 Reproduction

-The females lay up to four pairs of eggs.
+Adult females of P. guentheri lay up to four pairs of eggs.
 The young will hatch after about 58–104 days.
 The juveniles measure 75 mm.
 The eggs are laid normally in June, but can be laid from February to September.

 Care and maintenance in captivity

-These animals are endangered and were bred and kept by the Durrell Wildlife Conservation Trust at Durrell Wildlife Park until 1999.
+P. guentheri is endangered and was bred and kept by the Durrell Wildlife Conservation Trust at Durrell Wildlife Park until 1999.